ADIOCLASSMATE/Bag-of-tricks-for-Transformers/exp/engram-compressed/README.md

 ## Analysis

-**Best FT BPB in the entire ablation suite.** The fixed-tokens BPB of 1.2424 (-0.043 vs baseline) is the single largest improvement across all experiments, making engram-compressed the most impactful trick when compute is not the bottleneck.
+**Best FT BPB in the entire ablation suite.** The fixed-tokens BPB of 1.2425 (delta -0.0422 vs baseline) is the single largest FT improvement across all experiments, making engram-compressed the most impactful trick when compute is not the bottleneck.
+It edges out engram-core's FT delta of -0.0403, confirming that tokenizer compression provides a tangible benefit under fixed-token conditions.

-**Compression outperforms the uncompressed variant.** The compressed version achieves better FT quality than engram-core (1.2424 vs 1.2466) with 1.59M fewer parameters.
-The hash-based vocabulary reduction maps multiple token types into shared hash buckets, which acts as a useful regularizer — the model learns more general n-gram representations rather than overfitting to specific token sequences.
+**Compression outperforms the uncompressed variant under fixed tokens.** The compressed version achieves better FT quality than engram-core (1.2425 vs 1.2444) with 1.59M fewer parameters.
+The hash-based vocabulary reduction maps multiple token types into shared hash buckets, which acts as a useful regularizer -- the model learns more general n-gram representations rather than overfitting to specific token sequences.

-**Compute-limited regime favors the uncompressed variant.** Under fixed compute, engram-core achieves a larger BPB improvement (-0.045 vs -0.033).
-The larger embedding table in engram-core provides more granular retrieval that helps when the token budget is limited, while the compressed variant processes 21.1% fewer tokens due to higher per-step cost.
+**Compute-limited regime favors the uncompressed variant.** Under fixed compute, engram-core achieves a larger BPB improvement (-0.0429 vs -0.0349).
+The larger embedding table in engram-core provides more granular retrieval that helps when the token budget is limited, while the compressed variant processes 21.0% fewer tokens due to higher per-step cost.

-**Trade-off summary**: Engram-compressed trades a 21.1% throughput reduction and 2,266 MiB additional memory for the strongest per-token quality improvement in the suite.
+**Trade-off summary**: Engram-compressed trades a 21.0% throughput reduction and 2,266 MiB additional memory for the strongest per-token quality improvement in the suite.
 The compression regularizer is a net positive under fixed-token conditions, but the throughput overhead means the uncompressed variant is preferable when wall-clock time is the binding constraint.

 ## Files